Dangerous ties between obstructive sleep apnea and diabetes

 If you have untreated sleep apnea, you frequently stop breathing during sleep, which sends the levels of oxygen and carbon dioxide in your blood out of whack.
 All those hours with reduced oxygen put the body under great stress, which results in an increase in blood sugar levels.
 Over the longer term, constant elevated blood sugar can contribute to insulin resistance and type 2 diabetes.

-How does diabetes amplify the risk of OSA?
-According to Dr. M. Safwan Badr, President of the American Academy of Sleep Medicine (AASM), “Type 2 diabetics and people with hypertension are much more likely to have obstructive sleep apnea than other people, and as a result should immediately discuss their risk for sleep apnea with a sleep specialist.”3
+“Type 2 diabetics and people with hypertension are much more likely to have obstructive sleep apnea than other people, and as a result should immediately discuss their risk for sleep apnea with a sleep specialist.”3

-How CPAP helps manage diabetes or helps you avoid developing it.
+How CPAP helps manage diabetes or helps you avoid developing it

-There is help for management of all these risks.
-It has been shown that treating sleep apnea in diabetics improves nighttime glucose levels and insulin sensitivity, as well as providing the benefits of improved alertness and cognitive function, and reducing risk of other problems associated with sleep apnea.
 In a University of Chicago study, it was shown that even one week of CPAP therapy lowered average 24-hour glucose levels and improved post-breakfast glucose response in Type 2 diabetics with obstructive sleep apnea.
 Dr. Badr of the AASM has said that such treatment is proven to lower daytime blood pressure, which represents the highest risk for heart attack and stroke.3

 The more severe your untreated sleep apnea is, the poorer your glucose control will be, but it has been demonstrated that treating OSA with CPAP therapy may be as effective as using oral diabetes medication to help with the issue.